WHATS HOT

 7. Frequent urination – You may find yourself needing to use the restroom more frequently as your pregnancy progresses and your uterus enlarges to accommodate your growing baby.
 In the early stages of pregnancy, this is your body’s response to hormonal changes.
 Later on, the increased weight of your uterus can put pressure on your bladder, causing you to need to urinate more often.

-Pregnancy brings about a lot of changes in a woman’s body.
+Pregnancy brings about a lot of changes in a ’s body.
 It is important to be aware of these changes and how they can affect you.
-Paying attention to the early signs and symptoms of pregnancy can help you detect both progress and of pregnancy.
+Paying attention to the early signs and symptoms of pregnancy can you detect both progress and complications of pregnancy.
 For example, tracking your basal body temperature can help you detect ovulation and implantation.
-Similarly, monitoring your cervical mucus can help you confirm or rule out pregnancy.
+Similarly, monitoring your can help you confirm or rule out pregnancy.

 Previous Article